piotr07da/EventForging/README.md

 ## Features

 - InMemory mode
+- EventStore integration
 - CosmosDb integration
-- EventStore integration
 - Opened for another databases
-- No inheritance hell.
-There are no base classes, you don't have to inherit from anything.
+- No inheritance hell - there are no base classes, you don't have to inherit from anything.

 ## Using EventForging
 ### Application Layer